ayeshaashraf2304-creator/Hospital-project/README.md

 **#Key Questions Answered**

-1. Calculate readmission counts based on missing follow-up appointments?
+1. Calculate readmission counts based on missing follow-up scheduleds?
 2. Which diagnosis group has more patients with age?

 **##Key Tecnical Skills Demonstrated**